 Federal Work Study

-This program provides jobs both on and off-campus for students who have additional need which cannot be met by grants or loans alone.
+The Federal Work Study program provides jobs, both on and off-campus, for students who have additional need which cannot be met by grants or loans alone.

-The Career and Transfer Services provides a listing of Federal Work-Study jobs available on campus and in the community, as well as administrative procedures for student placement.
+Career and Transfer Services provides a listing of Federal Work Study jobs available on campus and in the community, as well as administrative procedures for student placement.
 Working hours should not conflict with class schedules.
 Students may not work for more than an average of 20 hours a week while classes are in session and 40 hours during vacation periods.
 For more information on work study programs available, visit the Career and Transfer Services’ Special Programs page.